Occupation Report Β· Human Resources

 Your personalised plan

-Learning & Development Managers score 47/100 on average — but your score depends on seniority, location, and skills.
+Learning & Development Managers score 47/100 on average — but your number depends on seniority, sector, and whether E-learning content creation & authoring is most of your week or a corner of it.

 Not a Learning & Development Manager?
 Check your own score.